SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 A warning message appears if there are devices associated with the selected connection with the link **Click to download a list with affected devices**.
 Clicking on the link downloads a file which contains devices associated with the selected connection.
 Re-register the devices to a different connection before deleting the connection.

-WARNING: When the connection is deleted, currently it is deleted, without displaying the devices associated with the connection.
+>**Important:** When the connection is deleted, currently it is deleted, without displaying the devices associated with the connection.